FuelLabs/fuel-core/fuel-poa-coordinator/README.md

 # Fuel Core PoA Manager

 Coordinates block production in a PoA network.
-This is a stopgap implementation until `fuel-bft` can be used, i.e. when PoS network is usable.
+This is used as a stopgap until a PoS network is implemented, but also useful for testing.

+For the PoS implementation, see [`fuel-core-bft`](../fuel-core-bft/),